joereynolds/the-check-republic/README.md

         └── config.lua
 ```

 Note the `check.sh` file.
 This is where our check is performed.
-It can be in any language.
+It can be in
-As long as you return the appropriate exit code (0 for success, 1 for failure), `check-republic` will know what to do.
+any language.
+As long as you return the appropriate exit code (0 for success,
+1 for failure), `check-republic` will know what to do.

 **Naming is important**.
-Your check files _must_ be called "check" and your configuration _must_ be called "config.lua".
+Your check files _must_ be called "check" and your
+configuration (if present) _must_ be called "config.lua".
+Try and name the
-Try and make the names of your checks as descriptive as possible.
-It will help you in the long run.
+directory of your checks as descriptive as possible.
+It will help you in the
+long run.

+The configuration file "config.lua" is optional but recommended.
+If not
+specified, check-republic will fall back to sensible(ish) defaults

 ## Check configuration (config.lua)

 Each check has a config file that can dictate various things about the check.
-The configuration files are lua files but you don't need to be a lua maestro to configure a check.
+The configuration files are lua files (lua tables, more accurately)
+but you don't need to be a lua maestro to configure a check.

 ```
+return {
+    -- The name of the check
-name = "the name of my check" -- If not specified, is inferred from the directory name rate = "5m" -- Valid values are xm xh where x is the number of minutes/hours you wish to run the script.
-Default is 5m message = "The message of your failed check" -- Default is inferred from the directory name disabled = true -- Whether or not we should run this check -- Default is false
+    -- Default is inferred from the directory's name name = "the name of my check",

+    -- Valid values are "xm" or "xh" where x is the number of minutes/hours you wish to run the script -- Default is 5m
+    rate = "5m",

+    -- The message to display on failure
+    -- Default is inferred from the directory's name message = "The message of your failed check",

+    -- Whether or not we should run this check
+    -- Default is false
+    disabled = true
+}
 ```

 **Real world example:**

 ```
+return {
-name = "Low Battery"
+    name = "Low Battery",
-rate = "5m"
+    rate = "5m",
     message = "Your laptop has low battery.
 Consider charging it."
+}
 ```

 ## Beginning the service

-`check-republic` is a service itself and needs to constantly be running in order to alert of issues when they arise.
+`check-republic` is a service itself and needs to constantly be running in
-Start the service with
+order to alert of issues when they arise.
+Start the service with:

 ```
 sudo systemctl enable check-republic